awslabs/containers-cost-allocation-dashboard/README.md

 ### The Data Pod Container is in Status of `Error`

-This could be for various reasons.<br />
+This could be for various reasons.
 Below are a couple of scenarios caught by the data collection container, and their logs you should expect to see.

 #### A Connection Establishment Timeout